backdrop-contrib/ip_geoloc/README.txt

 If you intend to use IPGV&M's built-in interface to Google Maps, untick all "Data collection option" boxes.
-If you intend to use IPGV&M with the OpenLayers or Leaflet modules and also wish to show and center on the visitor's HTML-5 retrieved location, then you DO need to tick the first "Data collection option" and select applicable roles below it.
+If you intend to use IPGV&M with the OpenLayers or Leaflet modules and also wish to show and center on the visitor's HTML5 retrieved location, then you have two
+options:
+a) tick the first "Data collection option" and select applicable roles below it
+b) use the "Set my location" block, so visitors can center the map using their HTML5 location as retrieved through GPS/WiFi, or using the same block type a city or partial address, like "New York".

-You are now ready to map your View of Location, Geofield, Geolocation Field or GetLocations data and optionally center that map on the visitor's location.
+You are now ready to map your View of Location, Geofield, Geolocation Field or GetLocations.
+You can even put on the same map multiple content types that use different coordinate storage fields.

 Visit the IPGV&M configuration page to specify an alternative marker set.
 When using Leaflet you can superimpose Font Awesome font characters on top of your markers.
 See below for instructions on how to download the Font Awesome library.

 The "Views PHP" module is required for the included /visitor-log View.

 The core module Statistics must be enabled also when you wish to collect visitor data.
 It is not required for maps in general.

 The "Session Cache API" and "High-performance Javascript callback handler" modules are optional, but recommended.

 If you want to center the map on the visitor's location, but don't want to use the HTML5 style of location retrieval involving a browser prompt, you may want to configure an alternative lat/long lookup based on IP address.
 For this follow installation instruction B1a or B1b below, depending on whether you'd like to employ Smart IP or GeoIP for this.
+Or you can use the "Set my location" block, which will only prompt the user to confirm when they explicitly request to reverse-geocode their location.

 If you DO want to auto-record visitor address details then complete the steps under A and B below.